mhammadsaani/cka/golang_backup/2_main_go.md

+What is the go way of telling that the following variable/function will be exposed and can be used in other package. why go build filename.go is slow than go run filename.go?

 Packages are a way to organize code in meaningful way in golang.

 package main  -> Tells that this code will be treated as executable